Belfast is a city full of ambition, optimism and above all, energy.

-It is home to many global companies and thriving high-growth sectors.
-Significant strengths include creative industries and digital innovation, financial and professional services, technology and advanced engineering.
+Home to many global companies and thriving high-growth sectors, Belfast’s stand-out strengths include the creative industries (Titanic Studios is one of Europe’s largest film campuses), digital innovation, cyber security, FinTech and financial services, life and health sciences, advanced manufacturing and engineering.

-Belfast’s young population and highly skilled workforce provides a wealth of talent across the film, animation, music, mobile, gaming and TV sectors.
-It’s a diverse and accessible supply chain for the creative and digital industry.
-Local universities play a leading role in creating spinouts and pioneering research.
-For example, the Centre for Cancer Research and Cell Biology Facility at Queen’s University Belfast has revolutionised cancer research.
-And the Connected Health Innovation Centre at Ulster University leads transformational research which aligns care needs with technology providers, researchers and clinical experience.
+We’re a compact city, with a population of 342,560 – and we rank number one for the lowest cost of living among UK cities.
+We’re a young city; over a third of our working-age population is aged 16-39 years.
+And our workforce is highly skilled, providing a wealth of talent across the film, animation, music, mobile, gaming and TV sectors and more.
+Our universities play a leading role in creating spinouts and pioneering research.
+The Centre for Cancer Research and Cell Biology Facility at Queen’s University Belfast has revolutionised cancer research, whilst Ulster University’s Connected Health Innovation Centre leads transformational research, which aligns care needs with technology providers, researchers and clinical experience.